 We have donated some of Eoin's extensive library to the Reading Nook, as well as a few copies of his own book and the latest anthology

 The space itself is a corner site with large windows, looking out on trees and the busy campus.
 It is a calm and meditative space and we think Eoin would have loved it.
+Many thanks to Danny Denton, Alan Carbery, Elaine Harrington and Shona Thoma for making this a reality.

 ]]>